SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 Those who come from non-charismatic church backgrounds may be a little wary, apprehensive or skeptical of “the prophetic”.
 Those who have never experienced anything supernatural before may be unsure or afraid of God moving in such ways.
 I completely understand, for this is the way I was before my first encounter with the supernatural (and I still am very cautious in discernment when it comes to anything supernatural).

-Shortly after this I was highly exalting God in free worship, and in a single instant, my English praises turned into (what I later discovered to be) fluent Aramaic and Hebrew (in addition to a few other unknown languages 1 Corinthians 13:1), and I was overjoyed!
+Shortly after this I was highly exalting God in free worship, and in a single instant, my English praises turned into (what I discovered a couple years later to be) fluent Aramaic and Hebrew (in addition to a few other unknown languages 1 Corinthians 13:1), and I was overjoyed!
 The gift of tongues has been such a beneficial gift in my life ever since (1 Corinthians 14:4), more than I ever could have imagined.
 I also praised God for revealing his supernatural side to me, for it was my first taste of many more good things to come on this new road with my supernatural God.

 Just like the gift of tongues, to those who have never been exposed to the prophetic before, it may seem a little strange at first.
+For those of you who are skeptical, I would encourage you to investigate it for yourself through the Scriptures, and ask the Lord to give you understanding of whatever you don’t understand.

 About a third of the Old Testament is poetry/prose, and much of this occurs in the prophetic books.
 Prophetic scripture is often figurative and sometimes uses metaphors and other figures of speech in order to communicate its message.
 Jesus often employed parables to both reveal and conceal spiritual truth (See Matthew 13:10-17).
 Naturally, prophetic worship often follows this poetic and metaphoric pattern.